 Each Local Governing Body receives delegated authority from the Trust Board to support the Trust in fulfilling its obligations.
 The Scheme of Delegation details which matters are delegated.
-In summary, Local Governing Bodies remain responsible for setting local policies, developing and monitoring the School Development Plans and setting a 3-year budget.
+In summary, Local Governing Bodies remain responsible for the quality of education, setting local policies, developing and monitoring the School Development Plans and setting a 3-year balanced budget.
 The Trust Board approves and submits one consolidated budget to the Education Skills Funding Agency and monitors the use of budgets by academies against this.